chipbuster/SDS385/exercises/exercises04/sgd_c++/hints.md

 ```

 Compare this code with the one in the section "First Calculation" and convince
 yourself that they really are the same thing.
+Note that we're now explicitly
+telling Eigen to only compute the nonzero elements, so it doesn't really
+matter if the gradient vector is sparse or not, because we only update
+nonzeros either way.

+(In fact, it's possible to entirely eliminate the gradient vector altogether
+and use a scalar value for the gradient calculations, but I'll let you
+figure out how to do it.)

 This version of the code will take you 80-90% of the way to a speedy SGD.
 Unfortunately, there's one issue which could still potentially bring your